antoniomika/sish/README.md

 sish=SSHKEYFINGERPRINT
 ```

 Where `SSHKEYFINGERPRINT` is the fingerprint of the key used for logging into the server.
-You can set multiple TXT
+You can set
-records and sish will check all of them to ensure at least one is a match.
-You can retrieve your key fingerprint by running:
+multiple TXT records and sish will check all of them to ensure at least one is a match.
+You can retrieve
+your key fingerprint by running:

 ```bash
 ssh-keygen -lf ~/.ssh/id_rsa | awk '{print $2}'
 ```

+If you trust the users connecting to sish and would like to allow any domain to be used with sish
+(bypassing verification), there are a few added flags to aid in this.
+This is especially useful when
+adding multiple wildcard certificates to sish in order to not need to automatically provision Let's
+Encrypt certs.
+To disable verfication, set `--bind-any-host=true`, which will allow and subdomain/domain
+combination to be used.
+To only allow subdomains of a certain subset of domains, you can set `--bind-hosts`
+to a comma separated list of domains that are allowed to be bound.

+To add certficates for sish to use, configure the `--https-certificate-directory` flag to point to a dir
+that is accessible by sish.
+In the directory, sish will look for a combination of files that look like
+`name.crt` and `name.key`. `name` can be arbitrary in either case, it just needs to be unique to the cert
+and key pair to allow them to be loaded into sish.

 ## Load balancing

-sish can load balance any type of forwarded connection, but this needs to be enabled when starting sish using the `--http-load-balancer`,
+sish can load balance any type of forwarded connection, but this needs to be enabled when starting sish
+using the `--http-load-balancer`,
 `--tcp-load-balancer`, and `--alias-load-balancer` flags.
-Let's say you have a few edge nodes (raspberry pis) that
+Let's say you have a few edge nodes
-are running a service internally but you want to be able to balance load across these devices from the outside world.
+(raspberry pis) that are running a service internally but you want to be able to balance load across these
-By enabling load balancing in sish, this happens automatically when a device with the same forwarded TCP port, alias,
+devices from the outside world.
+By enabling load balancing in sish, this happens automatically when a
-or HTTP subdomain connects to sish.
-Connections will then be evenly distributed to whatever nodes are connected to
+device with the same forwarded TCP port, alias, or HTTP subdomain connects to sish.
+Connections will then be
-sish that match the forwarded connection.
+evenly distributed to whatever nodes are connected to sish that match the forwarded connection.

 ## Whitelisting IPs